pedrorijo91/garmin-padel/README.md

 <p align="center"><img src="screenshots/scoreMid.jpeg" width="300"></p>

 <p align="center"><img src="screenshots/scoreTie.jpeg" width="300"></p>

+If you clicked in the wrong player, you can revert the last score by pressing.....
+// FIXME

 If you selected a limited amount of sets (current options are 3, 5, or unlimited sets), when the game is over you'll see a final screen with the game summary: